cohenaj194/GitFailGuard/README.md

 └── docker-compose.yml
 ```

-### Deployment
+## Production Deployment

+You can deploy a production app using [the kubeconfig.](https://github.com/cohenaj194/GitFailGuard/blob/main/kube-manifest.yml)

+Then follow our guide on [Connecting your github repos to GitFailGuard.](https://github.com/cohenaj194/GitFailGuard/wiki/Setting-Up-a-GitHub-Webhook-for-GitFailGuard)

-This application can be deployed using any platform that supports Docker containers, such as AWS, Azure, or Google Cloud.
+This application can be deployed using any platform that supports Docker containers, such as Digital Ocean, AWS, Azure, or Google Cloud.
 Ensure you set the environment variables in the deployment environment as described in the setup section.

 ### Contributing